scipy-conference/scipy_proceedings/papers/ralph_kube/kube.rst

 Designing the Delta framework
 -----------------------------

-With ``Delta`` we are aiming to connect magnetic fusion experiments to high-performance computing (HPC) facilities.
 We are designing the ``Delta`` framework in a bottom-up approach, tailoring it to the needs of the ECEI analysis workflow and a specific deployment platform in mind.
 While plasma diagnostics operated at fusion experiments produce a heterogeneous set of data streams, the ECEI analysis is representative for a large set of data streams produced by other diagnostics.
 HPC environments are also rather heterogeneous.
-There are significant differences in local area network topologies, such as the speed network links between data-transfer nodes to compute node and even compute node interconnects, network security policies, and granted allocation of compute time for research projects that make it unpractical to start with a top-down approach that generalizes will to arbitrary HPC targets.
+There are significant differences in local area network topologies, such as the speed network links between data-transfer nodes to compute node and even compute node interconnects, network security policies, and granted allocation of compute time for research projects that make it impractical to start with a top-down approach that generalizes will to arbitrary HPC targets.
 In the remainder of this section we describe the data analysis workflow for ECEI data, the targeted network and deployment architecture and give an overview of how ``Delta`` connects them together.